heidisteadman/RPracticePackage/README.md

 The data used in this package was accessed through Open Science Framework (OSF).
 This database allowed us to use data that was already neat and ready to be analyzed.
 However, the original data came from Gene Expression Omnibus (GEO).
-The name of every SummarizedExperiment object is the data set name in GEO.
+The name of every item in identifier_list is the data set name in GEO.
 Learn more about the data at the following
 links:

 - GSE41197: